-- ➤ Coordinating the individual Team Safety Officers in order to provide the safest environment possible for all. - > Assisting parents and individuals with insurance claims and will act as the liaison between the insurance company and the parents and individuals. - > Explaining insurance benefits to claimants and assisting them with filing the correct paperwork. - > Keeping the First Aid Log.
-This log will list where accidents and injuries are occurring, to whom, in which divisions (Softball, Junior, Major, Minor, Coach Pitch, Tee Ball), at what times, under what supervision.
+- ➤ Coordinating the individual Team Safety Officers in order to provide the safest environment possible for all. - Assisting parents and individuals with insurance claims and will act as the liaison between the insurance company and the parents and individuals. - Explaining insurance benefits to claimants and assisting them with filing the correct paperwork. - ➤ Keeping the First Aid Log.
+This log will list where accidents and injuries are occurring, to whom, in which divisions (Softball, Junior, Major, Minor, Coach Pitch, Tee Ball), at what times, under what supervision. - > Correlating and summarizing the data in the First-Aid Log to determine proper accident prevention in the future. - Ensuring that each team receives its Safety Manual and its First-Aid Kit at the beginning of the season. - Installing First-Aid Kits in concession stand and re-stocking the kits as needed. - Make Little League's "no tolerance with child abuse" clear to all. - ➤ Inspecting concession stands and checking fire extinguishers. - Instructing concession stand workers on the use of fire extinguishers. - ➤ Checking fields with the Managers, Coaches, and Umpires and listing areas needing attention.

-- ➤ Correlating and summarizing the data in the First-Aid Log to determine proper accident prevention in the future. - Ensuring that each team receives its Safety Manual and its First-Aid Kit at the beginning of the season. - Installing First-Aid Kits in concession stand and re-stocking the kits as needed. - Make Little League's "no tolerance with child abuse" clear to all. - ➤ Inspecting concession stands and checking fire extinguishers. - Instructing concession stand workers on the use of fire extinguishers. - ➤ Checking fields with the Managers, Coaches, and Umpires and listing areas needing attention. - ➤ Scheduling a First-Aid Clinic,, designated coaches, umpires, and Board Members during the pre-season. - Acting immediately in resolving unsafe or hazardous conditions once a situation has been brought to his/her attention. - Making spot checks at practices and games to make sure all managers have their First-Aid Kits and Safety Manuals. - Tracking all injuries and near misses in order to identify injury trends. - Making spot checks at practices and games to make sure all managers have their First-Aid Kits and Safety Manuals. - ➤ Making sure that safety is a monthly Board Meeting topic, and allowing experienced people to share ideas on improving safety.
+- > Scheduling a First-Aid and CPR/AED training clinic for designated coaches, umpires, and Board Members during the pre-season. - Acting immediately in resolving unsafe or hazardous conditions once a situation has been brought to his/her attention. - Making spot checks at practices and games to make sure all managers have their First-Aid Kits and Safety Manuals.

+Tracking all injuries and near misses in order to identify injury trends for modifications needed to the safety program.

+Making sure that safety is a monthly Board Meeting topic, and allowing experienced people to share ideas on improving safety.

-The HPLL Members
+HPLL Members